 Continuing Adjunct Associate Professor (Musicology/Ethnomusicology)

 Involved in the profession of teaching since 1984, Dr Walker currently teaches courses at the School of Drama and Music at Queen’s in ethnomusicology, musicology, world music and music education, and is also cross-appointed to the Queen’s graduate program in Cultural Studies.
-She won the School of Music Excellence in Teaching Award in 2015, and is a member of the Creative Expressions in Teaching and Learning Committee for Queen’s 175th Anniversary Celebrations.
+She won the Queen's Music Excellence in Teaching Award in 2015, and is a member of the Creative Expressions in Teaching and Learning Committee for Queen’s 175th Anniversary Celebrations.

 Dr. Walker is a regular presenter at international scholarly conferences, and has book chapters on various cultural, historical, and choreographic aspects of kathak dance in the collections Dance Matters: A Reader on South Asian Dance (Routledge, 2010), Music, Dance, and the Art of Seduction (Eburon Academic Press, 2013), The Oxford Handbook of Music Revivals (Oxford University Press, 2014), and Traditional Musics in Canada: Contemporary Expressions and Cultural Resonances (forthcoming).
 Her articles on topics ranging from Indian folk traditions to music cognition can be found in The Journal of the Indian Musicological Society, South Asia: Journal of South Asian Studies, MUSICultures, CRME Bulletin and Canadian Music Educators’ Journal, and she has had reviews published in Dance Research Journal, MUSICultures, South Asia Research, The British Forum for Ethnomusicology and University of Toronto Quarterly.
 Her recent monograph, India’s Kathak Dance in Historical Perspective (SOAS Series in Musicology, Ashgate, 2014), examines and deconstructs the accepted history of the North Indian classical dance form, kathak and proposes an alternate reading.
 She has visited India many times conducting fieldwork, and studied kathak dance with a number of eminent teachers in both Canada and India between 1996 and 2006.